 For the past 70 years, the short answer to this question has been no. But for the first time, active duty military service members can bring a claim against the government under the Military Claims Act for injuries suffered as a result of medical malpractice.

 Yes, the VA, Army, Navy, or Air Force can be sued in certain circumstances.
-Read on for our full in depth article on this topic.

 Our firm handles a wide range of medical malpractice and personal injury cases against the United States Government.
 We often represent military (Army, Navy, and Air Force) service members or veterans, but our firm represents anyone who has been injured by the U.S. Government.
 Read on for our full blog article on the topic.